Acidfabric/React-redux-universal-app/README.md

 AWS Simple email service.

-You need email element in your xml file.
+You need an email parameter in your xml file.
+To setup user go to '/setup' path.